geshan/geshan.github.com/posts/2024-07-04-deno-docker.md

 <img class="center" loading="lazy" src="/images/deno-docker/09deno-docker-compose-up.jpg" title="Docker compose up result for Deno app (Fresh)" alt="Docker compose up result for Deno app (Fresh)">

 Due to how things are cached, you might need to run `deno task build` locally to get the `_fresh` folder to be mapped with volumes for Docker compose.
 If you want a [nodemon](/blog/2021/02/nodemon/) like experience you can use [denon](https://deno.land/x/denon@2.5.0).
+If you want to learn more about Docker comoose you can check this [docker compose tutorial](/blog/2024/04/docker-compose-tutorial/).

+All of the code is in this open-source [GitHub](https://github.com/geshan/deno-fresh-docker) repository.
+You can clone it and try it out yourself.
+If you have any questions or suggestions, feel free to open an issue or a pull request.

 ## Conclusion